tensorchord/pgvecto.rs/README.md

 <a href="https://github.com/tensorchord/pgvecto.rs#contributors-"><img alt="all-contributors" src="https://img.shields.io/github/all-contributors/tensorchord/pgvecto.rs/main"></a>
 </p>

 pgvecto.rs is a Postgres extension that provides vector similarity search functions.
 It is written in Rust and based on [pgrx](https://github.com/tcdi/pgrx).
 It is currently ⚠️**under heavy development**⚠️, please take care when using it in production.
+Read more at [📝our launch blog](https://modelz.ai/blog/pgvecto-rs).

 ## Why use pgvecto.rs